fireship-io/fireship.io/content/courses/js/algo-vitest.md

 video_length: 2:05
 ---

-Use [Vitest](https://vitest.dev/) to create a few basic unit test for the algorithims in the previous lessons.
+Use [Vitest](https://vitest.dev/) to create a few basic unit test for the algorithms in the previous lessons.

 ```shell
 npm init -y